We’re dedicated to helping you hear better. How does that sound?

 Seeing the shortage of local audiology services, and preferring to remain Alaskans, Alver and Nancy decided to establish Northland Audiology & Hearing Services, Inc. in Juneau.
 Their decision was bolstered in part because of the welcoming support from Bartlett Regional Hospital and a number of Southeast Alaskan physicians and medical providers.
 Thus, Northland Audiology & Hearing Services, Inc. officially opened in its doors 1993 and has been here ever since.

 In 2003, when Alver was diagnosed with pancreatic cancer, Nancy resumed a more active participation in the business (having taken a hiatus to work in engineering for the state of Alaska.)
 When Alver died in 2004, Nancy hired staff audiologists in order to ensure that Southeast Alaska could continue to have audiology services locally.
+Nancy retired in 2018 when her and Alver’s daughter, Kaia Rongstad, became co-owner and took over the daily operations of the business.
 Northland Audiology continues the same philosophy and reputation for honest, professional services it has had since the beginning and continues to provide the same personalized attention and care that Alver gave every patient.

 Meet the Team